CESP-ExpHer/Tutorial_PLACO/README.md

 # directory in which input data exist
 path_input_data = "~/PLACO/"

-# the file name of input data
+# the file name of the input data
 placo_result_name <- "output_PLACO_TRAIT_1_TRAIT_2.txt"

 # directory in which an output data would be written